PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Preliminaries

 As mentioned in section \ref{sec:related_works}, the adversarial training can be related to collocation points sampling strategies.
 In this section, we will discuss different characteristics of different sampling strategies.

-Samples can be drawn independently from the model approximation status, for example the \textit{uniform sampling} whose samples are independently identical distributed (i.i.d.) with $s^{(n)} \sim \mathcal{U}[\Omega]$.
-Suppose we have a model already trained on a dataset but fails only in a tiny region.
-If we try to refine the model with sample drawn by uniform sampling, there will be a low probability that samples fall into the failure region.
-However, new samples in the failure region can help further improve the model while samples in well-approximated regions have much less significancy as the model are already well trained there.
+Samples can be drawn independently from the model approximation status, for example, the \textit{uniform sampling} where samples are independently and identical distributed (i.i.d.) with $s^{(n)} \sim \mathcal{U}[\Omega]$.
+Suppose we have a model that is already trained on a dataset but fails only in a tiny region.
+If we try to refine the model with samples drawn by uniform sampling, there will be a low probability that samples will fall into the failure region.
+However, new samples in the failure region can help further improve the model while samples in well-approximated regions have much less significance as the model is already well-trained there.
 Thus, accurately locating failure regions, especially locating crucial collocation points, can improve the approximation accuracy and the training efficiency.
 In the PINNs framework, the failure region is located through the residual.

-Generating more samples in high-residual regions can be achieved through two main approaches, i.e. residual distribution approximation and sample refinement.
+Generating more samples in high-residual regions can be achieved through two main approaches: residual distribution approximation and sample refinement.

-\textit{Residual distribution approximation:} Although the model residual is accessible on the entire problem domain, as the neural network is non-convex, high-residual regions are difficult to locate.
-One effective way is approximating the residual map with an artificial distribution then drawing samples from the approximated distribution, which ensures that samples have larger probability generated in high-residual regions.
-For example, Gao et. al. \cite{GYZ23} propose to use gaussian or gaussian mixture to approximate the residual map, which is namely \textit{Self-adaptive importance sampling (SAIS)}.
-SAIS begins with an random initialization and iteratively adding new samples which follow Gaussian distributions $\mathcal{N}(\mu, \Sigma)$.
-The Gaussian distributions are estimated from the sampling distribution of the residual and truncated to be restricted to the problem domain.
+\textit{Residual distribution approximation:} Although the model residual is accessible on the entire problem domain, locating high-residual regions is challenging due to the non-convex nature of the neural network.
+One effective way is to approximate the residual map with an artificial distribution then draw samples from the approximated distribution.
+This ensures that samples have a higher probability of being generated in high-residual regions.
+For example, Gao et. al. \cite{gao2023failure} propose Gaussian or Gaussian mixture models to approximate the residual map, which is called \textit{Self-adaptive importance sampling (SAIS)}.
+SAIS begins with a random initialization and iteratively adds new samples which follow Gaussian distributions $\mathcal{N}(\mu, \Sigma)$.
+The Gaussian distributions are estimated from the sampling distribution of the residual and then truncated to be restricted to the problem domain.